Calculate Your 1031 Exchange Capital Gains Tax

 Capital Gain Estimator

-This estimator is provided to illustrate potential taxes to be paid in a taxable sale (versus a 1031 exchange).
+This Capital Gains Tax Calculator estimator is provided to illustrate potential taxes to be paid in a taxable sale (versus a 1031 Exchange).
 This simplified estimator is for example purposes only.
 Since the calculation of taxes involves many factors and your individual situation may require additional variables not included in this illustration, speak to your tax or legal advisors.
 IPX1031 does not warrant or represent the accuracy of the calculations, answers or information provided.

 Effective January 1 2013, if an individual has income from investments, the individual may be subject to net investment income tax.
 Individual taxpayers are liable for a 3.8 percent Net Investment Income Tax on the lesser of their net investment income, or the amount by which their modified adjusted gross income exceeds the statutory threshold amount based on their filing status.